bhanumalhotra123/helm-learnings/helm2_VS_helm3.md

 #### CLI command renames

-helm delete  -> helm uninstall helm inspect -> helm show helm fetch -> helm pull
+- helm delete  -> helm uninstall
+- helm inspect -> helm show
+- helm fetch -> helm pull

 #### Automatically creating namespaces
+If namespace is not there in helm 3 it will through an error